BlossomiShymae/monsoon/README.md

 new ARAM balance changes are announced (Wikia editors may update ahead of time) or when the upstream may fail to update due to lack of upkeep.

+Using the overlay requires finding the application window for League.
+It currently finds a window by the string of "League of Legends".
+The overlay may fail if the window is named differently (internationalization).

 # FAQ
 **How was Monsoon made?**